Medicare Open Enrollment for 2022 Begins October 15

 Switch from a Medicare Advantage Plan that doesn't offer prescription drug coverage to a Medicare Advantage Plan that does offer prescription drug coverage

 Join a Medicare prescription drug plan (Part D)

 Switch from one Part D plan to another Part D plan

 Any changes made during Open Enrollment are effective as of January 1, 2022.

 Review plan options

-Now is a good time to review your current Medicare plan to see if it's still right for you.
-Have you been satisfied with the coverage and level of care you're receiving with your current plan?
+Now is an excellent time to review your current Medicare benefits to see if they're still right for you.
+Are you satisfied with the coverage and level of care you're receiving with your current plan?
 Are your premium costs or out-of-pocket expenses too high?
 Has your health changed?
-Do you anticipate needing medical care or treatment, or new or pricier prescription drugs?
+Do you anticipate needing medical care or treatment or new or pricier prescription drugs?

-If your current plan doesn't meet your health-care needs or fit within your budget, you can switch to a new plan.
-If you find that you're satisfied with your current Medicare plan and it's still being offered, you don't have to do anything.
+If your current plan doesn't meet your healthcare needs or fit your budget, you can switch to a new plan.
+If you find that you're satisfied with your current Medicare plan and it's available, you don't have to do anything.
 The coverage you have will continue.

-You can find more information on new and expanded benefits in the Medicare & You 2021 Handbook on medicare.gov.
+You can find more information on Medicare benefits in the Medicare & You 2022 Handbook on medicare.gov.